DevExpress/devextreme-documentation/api-reference/_hidden/GridBaseColumn/lookup/lookup.md

 ---
 ---
 ##### shortDescription
-Specifies options of a lookup column.
+Specifies properties of a lookup column.

 ---
 A lookup column restricts the set of values that can be chosen when a user edits or filters the column.
 In a lookup column, each cell is a drop-down menu.
 You can use a lookup column when you need to substitute displayed values with required values.
 For example, consider that you have two arrays of objects: `drivers` and `buses`.